When it comes to addiction recovery and its success, several factors are at play.

 - Encouraging healthy communication

 It is important to note that setting boundaries without enforcing them negates the end result.
 Boundary setting and enforcing isn’t easy, though.
 The concept is simple, but when family roles have been disturbed and often warped by addiction, the reality is a bit more complicated.
-The bottom line is that it can take practice, and as long as everyone is committed to achieving healthy boundaries, it can and will be accomplished.
-In fact, those healthy boundaries can be passed along through the years to other generations, creating a healthy trend that will positively impact the families and individuals beyond belief.
+The bottom line is that boundaries take practice, but as long as everyone is committed to achieving healthy boundaries, it can and will be accomplished.
+In fact, those healthy boundaries can be passed along through the years to other generations, creating a healthy trend that will positively impact the families and individuals for years to come.

 What Are Personal Boundaries?
 How Do I Get Some? (n.d.).
 Retrieved March, 2017.